-Reduce the odds that serious franchisee leads will disqualify your brand from consideration by
+How can you reduce the odds that serious franchisee leads prematurely disqualify your brand from consideration?
+Read on.

 Candidly, many franchise brands are blowing it

-You’re likely investing larger and larger budgets to generate leads from many different channels, including online advertising, social media, portals, radio, public relations, regional and national events, referrals and brokers, to name just some.
-So much of your attention goes into creating that first spark of interest, crafting that great ad or message or video designed to get a form filled.
+You’re likely investing larger and larger budgets to generate leads from many different channels.
+So much attention and effort goes into creating that first spark of interest…crafting a great online ad, text, email or video designed to get a form filled.
 And rightly so.

 But, what experience are you delivering next?

-Any honest examination of many franchisors’ brand storytelling would candidly conclude that their approach isn’t persuading enough people to engage.
+Any honest examination of many franchisors’ brand storytelling would candidly conclude that your approach isn’t persuading enough people to engage.

-And serious leads disqualify brands that tell poor stories
+And serious leads will disqualify brands that tell poor stories